Nathan Oduwa: Olimpija Ljubljana

 On 14 February 2017, Oduwa signed for Slovenian PrvaLiga club Olimpija Ljubljana on a three-year contract.
 He debuted on 25 February in a 1–0 defeat away to Maribor.
 Oduwa left the club on 22 July 2018, after his contract was terminated by mutual consent.

 Vejle Boldklub

 On 28 September 2018, Vejle Boldklub announced the signing of Oduwa on a three-year contract.
 On 17 December 2018, Vejle and Oduwa agreed to terminate the players contract before time.

 Hapoel Hadera

 On 30 January 2019, Oduwa signed for the Israeli Premier League club Hapoel Hadera.

 Dundalk

 On 10 March 2020, Oduwa signed for League of Ireland Premier Division champions Dundalk.

 Shamakhi

 On 3 February 2022, Azerbaijan Premier League club Keşla announced the signing of Oduwa on a contract until the end of the 2021–22 season.
 On 6 April 2022, Keşla FK changed their name to Shamakhi FK.

+Turan Tovuz

+On 30 June 2023, Turan Tovuz announced the departure of Oduwa after his contract had expired.

+Chungbuk Cheongju

+On 15 January 2024, K League 2 club Chungbuk Cheongju announced the signing of Oduwa.
+In July 2024, Oduwa left the club after 11 appearances in all competitions.